day 2—arch-itecture at its finest

 “Pull over here,” I said, spotting a parking space in front of Tumbleweed, a shop I’d read about featuring work from local artists.

-“We have about 20 minutes before anything opens…should we take Charlie on a walk and grab some coffee?”
-I asked.
-I didn’t need more caffeine, but the warmth was inviting, and I loved the charm of coffee shops—the community they fostered and the diversity they welcomed.
+“We have approximately 20 minutes before the shop opens.
+Should we take Charlie for a walk and grab a cup of coffee?”
+I suggested.
+While I didn’t require more caffeine, the inviting warmth of the coffee shop and its charming atmosphere—the sense of community it fostered and the diversity it embraced—captivated me.

 We wandered south a block or two, passing several options before spotting a tiny green-and-red trailer across the street with a sign that read Cafe Italiano.